degregat/degregat.github.io/about.md

 layout: page
 title: About
 ---
-I am Daniel Reusche an independent research engineer in Applied Mechanism Design.
+I am Daniel Reusche, an independent research engineer in Applied Mechanism Design.

 My general interest lies in using techniques from Cryptography, (Privacy Preserving) Machine Learning and Distributed Systems to move research from Mechanism Design towards real world applications.